The Star Product of Uniformly Random Codes: Abstract

 \section{Abstract}

-We consider the problem of determining the expected dimension of the star product of two uniformly random linear codes that are not necessarily of the same dimension.
-We achieve this by establishing a correspondence between the star product and the evaluation of bilinear forms, which we use to provide a lower bound on the expected star product dimension.
-We show that asymptotically in both the field size $q$ and the dimensions of the two codes, the expected dimension reaches its maximum.
-Lastly, we discuss some implications related to private information retrieval, secure distributed matrix multiplication, quantum error correction, and the potential for exploiting the results in cryptanalysis.
+{{ We consider the problem of determining the expected dimension of the star product of two uniformly random linear codes that are not necessarily of the same dimension.
+We use a correspondence between the star product and the evaluation of bilinear forms to provide an explicit lower bound on the expected star product dimension.
+We prove that the expected dimension asymptotically reaches its maximum possible value as the field size increases.
+Furthermore, we show that the same maximal dimension is achieved asymptotically as the code dimensions increase, subject to a condition bounding their relative growth rates.
+We also analyze the variance of the star product dimension, providing explicit asymptotic upper bounds.
+Finally, we discuss the implications of these results for private information retrieval, secure distributed matrix multiplication, quantum error correction, and cryptanalysis.}}